 and Gestational Diabetes

-One of the planet’s leading causes of disability and death, is when your blood sugar level becomes too high.
-This occurs if your body doesn’t produce enough insulin or if it can’t use the insulin that’s already there to break down sugars that are in your blood.
-In either case, the sugar levels remain high and over time cause widespread damage in their wake: pain, exhaustion, blindness and even limb amputation.
-During , hormonal changes occur in the body which can have an impact on cells’ ability to respond to insulin properly.
+One of the planet’s leading causes of disability and death, is when your sugar level becomes too high.
+This occurs if your doesn’t produce enough insulin or if it can’t use the insulin that’s already there to break down sugars that are in your blood.
+In either case, the sugar levels remain high and over time cause widespread damage in their wake: , exhaustion, blindness and even limb amputation. , hormonal changes occur in the body which can have an impact on cells’ ability to respond to insulin properly.
 As a result, blood sugar levels rise and can cause gestational diabetes.

 1. The simple sugars contained in foods like cakes, cookies, and candy bars should be avoided.